List of Yes band members: 1983–2004

 By the end of 1988, Anderson felt creatively sidelined by Rabin and Squire and had grown tired of the musical direction of the "Yes-West" lineup.
 He took leave of the band, asserting that he would never stay in Yes purely for the money, and started work in Montserrat on a solo project that eventually involved Wakeman, Howe and Bruford.
 This collaboration led to suggestions that there would be some kind of reformation of the "classic" Yes, although from the start the project had included bass player Tony Levin, whom Bruford had worked with in King Crimson.
 The project, rather than taking over or otherwise using the Yes name, was called Anderson Bruford Wakeman Howe (ABWH).
 Their eponymous album, released in June 1989.
 ABWH toured in 1989 and 1990 as "An Evening of Yes Music" which featured Levin, keyboardist Julian Colbeck, and guitarist Milton McDonald as support musicians.
 A live album and home video were recorded and released in 1993, both titled An Evening of Yes Music Plus that featured Jeff Berlin on bass due to Levin suffering from illness.

 Following the tour, the group returned to the recording studio to produce their second album, tentatively called Dialogue.
 After hearing the tracks, Arista Records refused to release the album as they felt the initial mixes were weak.
 The "Yes-West" group were working on a follow-up to Big Generator and had been shopping around for a new singer, auditioning Roger Hodgson of Supertramp, Steve Walsh of Kansas, Robbie Nevil of "C'est la Vie" fame, and Billy Sherwood of World Trade.
 Walsh only spent one day with them, but Sherwood and the band worked well enough together and continued with writing sessions.
-Arista suggested that the "Yes-West" group, with Anderson on vocals, record the four songs to add to the new album which would then be released under the Yes name.
+Arista suggested that the "Yes-West" group, with Anderson on vocals, record four songs to add to the new AWBH album which would then be released under the Yes name.

 Union was released in April 1991 and is the thirteenth studio album from Yes.
 Each group played their own songs, with Anderson singing on all tracks.
 Squire sang background vocals on a few of the ABWH tracks, with Tony Levin playing all the bass on those songs.
 The album does not feature all eight members playing at once.
 Almost the entire band have openly stated their dislike of Union.
 Bruford has disowned the album entirely, and Wakeman was reportedly unable to recognise any of his keyboard work in the final edit and threw his copy of the album out of his limousine.
 The 1991–1992 Union tour united all eight members on a revolving circular stage.
 Following the tour's conclusion in 1992, Bruford chose not to remain involved with Yes and returned to his jazz project Earthworks.
 Howe also ceased his involvement with the band at this time.